 If you perform accelerated depreciation, LN calculates and posts accelerated and additional depreciation.
-For details, refer to Fixed Assets / Accelerated Depreciation.

 In the Asset Books (tffam1510m000) session, the Accelerated Depreciation check box indicates whether you performed accelerated depreciation on the asset.

 Reversing the accelerated depreciation

 If you reverse the accelerated depreciation, LN reverses the accelerated depreciation as well as the regular depreciation of any periods following the transaction date of the accelerated depreciation.
 After reversal, you must manually perform depreciation, starting at the year for which you performed the reversal process.